 How to Straighten Your Beard With a Blow Dryer

-- Take a section of your hair the same width as the tool you are using; so an inch width of hair if you’re using a one-inch comb.
+- Take a section of your hair the same width as the tool you are using; so an inch width of hair if you’re using a 1-inch comb.

 - Start at the bottom of your beard and work your way up to the cheeks, section by section.